-‘Queer Eye’ Star Jonathan Van Ness Reveals He Is HIV Positive, Sold Sex In Emotional New Memoir
+‘Queer Eye’ Star Jonathan Van Ness Reveals He Is HIV-Positive, Sold Sex In Emotional New Memoir

 Jonathan Van Ness has a new memoir coming out next week called Over the Top: A Raw Journey to Self-Love, and it’s an emotional journey that reveals some of the most vulnerable details about the Queer Eye star’s life.
-In it, Van Ness reveals that he found out his was HIV positive when he was 25 and turned to selling sex to fuel his drug addictions.
+In it, Van Ness reveals that he found out he was HIV-positive when he was 25 and turned to selling sex to fuel his drug addictions.

 According to The New York Times, the 32-year-old decided to open up in order to help others learn to love themselves like he has.